 GS1 has developed a set of profiles or ‘subsets’ for the UN/CEFACT XML (United Nations/ Centre for Trade Facilitation and Electronic Business) standards which completement the current GS1 XML standards for ‘specific use’ cases.
 An example of a specific use case is public procurement.

-Do you want to find out more about GS1 UN/CEFACT XML profiles?
+Find out more about GS1 UN/CEFACT XML profiles.

 These documents support the other GS1 standards.
 They specify how the business language first (semantic) development approach is implemented.
 It covers transactional messages including order, invoice and despatch advice.